korepwx/railgun/docs/userguide/homework.rst

 Besides localized names, homework should provide localized descriptions as well.
-The localized descriptions should be placed in ``[locale].md`` under ``desc`` directory.
-There must exist a localized description for each localized name.
+The localized descriptions should be placed in ``[locale].md`` under ``desc`` directory, while the localized solutions should be placed in ``[locale].md`` under ``solve`` directory.
+There must exist a localized description for each localized name, however, a localized solution is optional.

 To provide nice and clear descriptions for homework, you may need the knowledge of `Markdown`_ language.
 Railgun uses an extended flavour which is very similar to `GitHub Flavoured Markdown`_.
 You may head over to :ref:`hwdesc` to learn more.

+You may write the solutions following the guide of :ref:`hwdesc`.

 .. _Markdown: http://en.wikipedia.org/wiki/Markdown
 .. _GitHub Flavoured Markdown: https://help.github.com/articles/github-flavored-markdown